tabbykatz/portfolio/drafts/adding-twitter-card-react-app.md

 ```bash
 vim pages/_app.js
 ```

-Of course, you'll need to change the sample code to , but don't forget to change the closing tags to comply with JSX.
+Add the meta tags below any others you might already have in place, or wothing the ` Of course, you'll need to change the sample code to reflect your information, but don't forget to change the closing tags to comply with JSX.
 Here's my code, for example:

 ```js
 <meta name="twitter:card" content="summary_large_image" />